FAQ

 * Who will manage and distribute your assets after your death or disability?

-The cost to set up your completed Loving Trust portfolio depends upon the complexity of the planning and the funding of your trust.
+The cost to set up your completed Living Trust portfolio depends upon the complexity of the planning and the funding of your trust.
 You will, of course, be quoted an exact fee, in advance, after consultation and evaluation of your individual estate planning needs.

 Can I name Trustees and Beneficiaries who live out of state?